FuelLabs/ETHDubai-2022-Workshop/docs/slides/exercise_2.md

 ---

 #### FUTURE OF STORAGE
-* Naturally, the current use model for storage is not final.
+* The current use model for storage is not final.
 * In the future, storage will look like:

 ```rust